Sukihana

-Destiny Lanette Henderson (born November 15, 1991), better known by her stage name Sukihana, is an American reality television personality and musician who rose to prominence as a cast member on the VH1 reality series Love & Hip Hop: Miami in 2020.
+Destiny Lanette Henderson (born November 15, 1991), best known by her stage name Sukihana, is an American reality television personality and rapper who rose to prominence as a cast member on the VH1 reality series Love & Hip Hop: Miami in 2020.
 That same year, she released her debut mixtape, Wolf Pussy.
 In 2023, she appeared as a cast member on the reality show Baddies.

 Early life and education

 Henderson was born and raised in Wilmington, Delaware.
 She spent her formative years at a creative arts school based in Atlanta, Georgia, before moving to Miami, Florida.

 Career

 Henderson starred on the third season of Love & Hip Hop: Miami (2020).
 She made a cameo appearance in the music video for the Cardi B single "WAP", released on August 7, 2020.

 In September 2020, she released her debut mixtape Wolf Pussy.

 In February 2024 while being interviewed by Bobbi Althoff, Henderson appeared to confuse the words "musician" and "magician", becoming annoyed with the interviewer for referring to her as the former.
-A snippet of the interview that included this apparent misunderstanding went viral with 1.5M likes, 69k bookmarks, 124k shares and 36k comments.
+A snippet of the interview that included this apparent misunderstanding went viral with 1.5 million likes.

 "I'm not a musician.
 I make music.
 I make music.
-And that's not all I do: I make music, I act; I'm a TV star too... ...I'm not confusing nothing [sic].
+And that's not all I do: I make music, I act; I'm a TV star too....
+I'm not confusing nothing [sic].
 You don't know.
-You thought that all I was is a magician or whatever the fuck you said.... ...No, I don't think baby; I don't think.
+You thought that all I was is a magician or whatever the fuck you said....
+No, I don't think baby; I don't think.
 What's that?
 That's ghetto.
 I don't think.
 I know."